-The employee experience, a more recent concept, has a broader focus that encompasses engagement.
+Creating a positive employee experience is more than just engagement.
 It’s the sum of all interactions an employee has with their employer, including how the employee perceives the company overall and their role within it.

-The good news is that organizations already have the knowledge and skills to enhance the employee experience.
-They just have to apply the principles of customer experience design – such as journey mapping – to employees.
-The tactics your marketing team uses to optimize the customer experience can be applied to the employee experience as well.
+So how do you become one of those companies that rank high in both employee experiences and profits?
+Just apply the principles of customer experience design — such as journey mapping — to employees.
+These are the tactics your marketing team uses to optimize the customer experience and they can be applied to the employee experience as well.

 At each point on the employee journey map, digital solutions — from onboarding centers to recognition tools — can help companies create positive, productive interactions that add up to an exceptional employee experience.